-South Eastern Queer Arts is a collective of artists, poets, musicians, and craftsmen dedicated to expanding the visibility of LGBTQ+ artists throughout the South Eastern USA, giving another venue to share and promote their work.
+South Eastern Queer Arts is a collective of artists, photographers, poets, writers, musicians, and craftspeople dedicated to expanding the visibility of LGBTQ+ artists throughout the South Eastern USA, giving another venue to share and promote their work.
 We strive to have a mix of both professional and amateur entries, hoping that by many sharing - many may be inspired.
 There's much to see here.
 So, take your time, look around, and learn all there is to know about us.
 We hope you enjoy our site and take a moment to drop us a line.

 Based in Montgomery, Alabama we promote artists living in or from the South Eastern United States.
 Be sure and visit the websites of our artist contributors and support them by buying their artwork.

 The Educational / PRIDE page will feature content from all over the world because of their educational value.